 null

-An Open Book: June 2022
+An Open Book: August 2024

 The first Wednesday of each month, Carolyn Astfalk hosts #OpenBook, where bloggers link posts about books they’ve read recently.
-This has been a spring for reading books outside my normal fare!
-Here’s a taste of what I’ve been reading:
+Here’s a taste of what I’ve been reading during July:

 Fiction